opensheetmusicdisplay/opensheetmusicdisplay-wordpress-block/readme.txt

 4. This shows another post with various options set (75% width, no draw title, Portrait aspect ratio)

 == Changelog ==

+= 1.3.0 =
+*Fixes for Default Settings:
+Default settings changes will no longer overwrite existing blocks.
+This was due to how Wordpress handles default block attributes.
+*Add PracticeBird Deeplink block
+Now an optional block is included to deep-link music sheets into our free PracticeBird app for practice!

 = 1.2.0 =
 *Add Default Settings Page: